 Test Number Interface Test description Test 1 Control Panel The lockout-policy was configured to three attempts.
-The evaluator then entered wrong password three times on the Control Panel and the account became locked.
-Then check logs that showed that account was locked.
+The evaluator the entered wrong password three times on the Control Panel and the account became locked.
+Then checked logs that showed that accour was locked.
 Then tried to log in with correct password using Control Panel and EWS, and failed as expected.

-Test Number Interface Test description EWS The lockout-policy was configured to three attempts.
-The evaluator entered wrong password three times using EWS interface (web GUI) the account became locked.
-He then checked the logs and saw tha account had been locked.
-Afterwards, the evaluator tried to authent with the correct password and failed since the account was locked expected.
+EWS The lockout-policy was configured to three attempts.
+The evaluator then entered wrong password three times using EWS interface (web GUI) and the account became locked.
+He then checked the logs and saw that the account had been locked.
+Afterwards, the evaluator tried to authenticate with the correct password and failed since the account was locked, as expected.
 REST The lockout-policy was configured to three attempts.
-The evaluator ther sent commands to the REST interface using different (wrong) passwords three times.
+The evaluator the sent commands to the REST interface using different (wrong) password three times.
 He then observed that the syslog recorded that user account had been locked.
 Afterwards, the evaluator tried to authenticate with the correct password and failed since the account was locked, as expected.
-Test 2 Control Panel The evaluator configured the account lockout timer to 60 seconds, there entered wrong password three times on the Control Panel which locked the account.
+Test 2 Control Panel The evaluator configured the account lockout timer to 60 seconds, the entered wrong password three times on the Control Panel which locke the account.
 He then waited 60 seconds and entered the correct password and successfully logged into the system.
 EWS The evaluator configured the account lockout timer to 60 seconds, the entered wrong password three times using EWS interface (web GUI) which locked the account.
-He then waited 60 seconds and entered th correct password and successfully logged into the system.
-REST The evaluator configured the account lockout timer to 60 seconds, the sent three commands to the REST interface, each using a different (wrong) password.
-He then observed that the syslog recorded that use account had been locked.
-After 60 seconds, the evaluator sent a new command using the correct password and the command was successfull executed.
+He then waited 60 seconds and entered the correct password and successfully logged into the system.
+REST The evaluator configured the account lockout timer to 60 seconds, then sent three commands to the REST interface, each using a different (wrong) password.
+He then observed that the syslog recorded that user account had been locked.
+After 60 seconds, the evaluator sent a new command using the correct password and the command was successfully executed.
 Test 3 Not applicable since no extra authentication has been selected in [ST]d.
 Test 4 Please see Test 1 and Test 2.

-2.1.4.2 User attribute definition (FIA ATD.1)
+2.1.4.2 User attribute definition (FIA_ATD.1)